LucaDellaMura-Github/personal_project_azure_lakehouse/README.md

 # Lakehouse for TMDB movie analystics with Azure and Delta Lake
-Portfolio-project developing a three stage data lakehouse
+personal project developing a three stage data lakehouse

 ## Motivation